Get insider access

 Best HDR Monitors

-We've bought and tested more than 325 monitors, and below, you'll find our recommendations for the best monitors for HDR, including the best 4k HDR monitors.
-Check out our recommendations for the best HDR gaming monitors, the best OLED monitors, and the best Mini LED monitors.
+We've bought and tested more than 335 monitors, and below, you'll find our recommendations for the best monitors for HDR, including the best 4k HDR monitors.
+Check out our recommendations for the best HDR gaming monitors, the best OLED monitors, the best Mini LED monitors, and the best multimedia monitors.
+However, if you don't think a monitor is right for you, check out the best TVs for movies instead.

 1. Best HDR Monitor